mui/base-ui/docs/data/base/components/popover/popover.md

 }
 ```

-Absolute maximums can also be specified if the available sizes are still too large:
+Absolute maximums can also be specified if the popover's size can be too large on wider or bigger screens:

 ```css
 .PopoverPopup-content {